zayamatias/sscraper/README.md

 - Use a special tag `<ssname>3DO</ssname>` that will match with the system name in screenscraper.fr
 - It will compress files which extension is not in the configuration file `donotcompress` to gain space
 - It will download video and imamges (will compose the background + 3dBox if both are found)
+- It will download bezels and create the configuration files (tested only for RetroPie)
 - It will create symlinks for duplicate images and videos in order to save space
 - it will create a missing csv file (pipe delimited), with a list of roms that could not be found in screenscraper.fr
+- If your daily quota is done, it will pause until the next day quota is reset

 ##Missing roms